-- Installing a smaller Pump and motor, and adding a Variable Speed Drive (VSD) with remote pressure sensors
+- Installing a smaller pump and motor, and adding a Variable Speed Drive (VSD) with remote pressure sensors.

-- Adding a 40kW solar system with a 30kW inverter to cover pump load power with possible export
+- Adding a 40kW solar system with a 30kW inverter to cover pump load power, with possible export.

-- Retrofit existing lighting with LEDs
+- Retrofit existing lighting with LEDs on the farm shed

 - A change in strategy to day-time pumping using energy produced from solar on-site, with a change to Tariff 20.

 Table 1.
 Audit recommendations comparing savings between tariffs.

 ||Energy Savings T20 (kWh)

 ||Cost Savings T62 ($)